Brand new facility opened January 2021

 Find out more about the Verena Holmes Building, an inspirational learning environment, with industry-standard, hi-tech facilities on every floor.

 A combination of hard-work, determination and the right support will see you through.
-If you’ve got the first two, Christ Church can provide the third.Marie, PhD student
+If you’ve got the first two, Christ Church can provide the third.Marie, current PhD student

 During the foundation year, you'll learn essential study skills that you'll need as you progress through the degree.
-You'll also learn the fundamentals of chemistry, biology, physics and introductory maths, so that you are prepared to study science in depth from Year 1 onward.

 Applicants should normally have 32 UCAS Tariff points.
 We will also welcome applications from students with few or no formal Level 3 qualifications who wish to return to education and applicants may be asked to attend an interview.

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 Over the course duration you will develop the skills to collect and analyse scientific data independently, leading you towards an independent research project in your third year, where you can research a topic of your own choice with specific employment goals in mind.
 This also encourages close collaboration between you and your lecturers, involving you in their research.

 To support you throughout this exciting and challenging degree, you'll receive expert teaching that is informed by research and involves you in the research of a diverse and multi-disciplinary team of experienced academics.